 These last two tabs deal with your license of WP Coupons, simply enter in your purchase license code and you will receive automatic updates for one year, which is great as the plugin itself gets regular updates and new features added to it.

-Also the support section shows some useful shortcode for adding coupons into blog posts and pages.
-We will cover these later in the review / tutorial of WP Coupons.
+Also, the support section shows some useful shortcode for adding coupons to blog posts and pages.
+We will cover these later in the review/tutorial of WP Coupons.

 Right settings out of the way!
 What’s next?